dgkirkwood/consul-ecs-awsvpc/README.md

 ## Getting Started

-This repository uses Terraform to create everything needed in the demo environment.
+* This repository uses Terraform to create everything needed in the demo environment.
-The code requires a few variables (detailed below) and will instantiate a Consul server two microservices which will automatically register and become part of the mesh.
+* The code requires a few variables (detailed below) and will instantiate a Consul server two microservices which will automatically register and become part of the mesh.

 ### Prerequisites

-Ensure you have the [Terraform](https://www.terraform.io/downloads.html) binary installed on your local machine You will need the appropriate credentials for Terraform to provision on AWS.
-[Instructions here](https://www.terraform.io/docs/providers/aws/index.html)
+* Ensure you have the [Terraform](https://www.terraform.io/downloads.html) binary installed on your local machine
+* You will need the appropriate credentials for Terraform to provision on AWS.
+[Instructions here](https://www.terraform.io/docs/providers/aws/index.html).
-You will need an EC2 key pair created on AWS as it is a required variable for provisioning your infrastructure.
+* You will need an EC2 key pair created on AWS as it is a required variable for provisioning your infrastructure.
 (Hint: you can do this with Terraform!)
 Ensure the private key is in a known local path as this is another required variable

 ### Terraform Variables

-An example variables file is included in the repo named variables.tfvars.example Copy this file and rename it to terraform.tfvars
+An example variables file is included in the repo named variables.tfvars.example.
+Copy this file and rename it to terraform.tfvars

 Populate the variables, making sure that the Availability Zone you choose is valid for the region.